oracle-livelabs/converged/microservices-cicd/setup/setup.md

      > **Note:** There are 3 deployment types in this workshop:

       **Option 1**.
 Micro-Deployed Jenkins on Public VM - no Bastion Host/no Load Balancer - this option is being offered mainly for a workshop demonstration

+      > **Note:** Option 1 setup of Jenkins is NOT built for production purposes and being used for demonstration purposes only.

       **Option 2.** Micro-deployed Jenkins on Private VM - Bastion host + Load Balancer **Option 3.** Distributed Builds with Jenkins on Private VM -  Bastion Host + Load Balancer + agent nodes